mooeypoo/ChatMonitor/README.md

 # Mincraft-ChatMonitor

-A plugin for minecraft server (bukkit) that monitors the chat and responds when text matches a list of words.
+A plugin for minecraft server (Spigot) that monitors the chat and responds when text matches a list of words.

 ## Stability
 This plugin is considered "BETA" stage.
 It was not fully tested on large scale servers with other plugins.